University-X-COLD/ISA-Tab-Datasets/README.md

 ISA-Tab-Datasets
 ================
-This repository for University X's collection of lab datasets (COLD) includes how-to information for ISA-Tab such as cheat sheets and manuals.
+This repository is part of University X's collection of lab datasets (COLD).
+It specifically contains How-To's regarding ISA-Tab, such as cheat sheets and manuals.